 I hope to persuade hard (absolute) determinists that their position is based on a false dichotomy.
 Determinism does not preclude free will.
 It's not either/or: there are other possibilities.
 I am presenting, here, one of those other possibilities.
 It's a model based on reciprocal causality.
 It doesn't claim to have proof: we know too little about the brain to prove how any…Continue

 The Philippine Atheists and Agnostics Society(PATAS) and the International Humanist and Ethical Youth Organization (IHEYO) invite you to join a three-day conference on Humanism scheduled on June 21-23, 2013 in Cebu City, Philippines.
-The conference will tackle human rights issues affecting our…Continue
+The conference will tackle human rights issues affecting our society today and humanist approaches to alleviate appalling…Continue

 This video is full of surprises.

 Added by Atheist Exile on May 8, 2012 at 11:50pm — No Comments

 My brother sent this to me.
 I had never seen it before even though it's been circulating for some time.
 I thought that I'd post it here in case you've never seen it either.

 The Mayonnaise Jar and 2 Cups of Coffee

 When things in your life seem almost too much to handle, when 24 hours in a day are not enough, remember the mayonnaise jar and the 2 cups of coffee.

 Added by Atheist Exile on May 8, 2012 at 12:59am — No Comments